narc0tiq/ccChatBox/resources/common/README.md

 [MCPInterface](https://github.com/FunnyMan3595/mcp_interface) plugged in.
 Instructions for that are in the README.txt files provided in the projects.

-You will also need to provide Tinker's Construct, either as a library or as a project dependency.
+You will also need to provide ComputerCraft, either as a library or as a project dependency.
 The former is probably easier.